Wednesday, 29 June 2016

 This photo shows three members of the Royal Army Corps from Stanhope RAMC Barracks, Aldershot.

 This photograph was salvaged from a flea-market in Warwickshire.
 On the rear was a half-penny stamp, franked with the date: 24 October 1914.
-The recipient is a Mrs. Geurnsy (I shall not give the entire address), Alexander Road, East Twickenham, Middlesex.
+The recipient is a Mrs. Guernsey (I shall not give the entire address), Alexander Road, East Twickenham, Middlesex.

 In pencil, the message reads: